olaamb/olaamb/README.md

 👊 Ready for completely new (and frightening) challenges in the world of IT 😅

-🎨 Interest in art.
+🎨 Interested in arts & crafts.
 Especially paintings!

 📚 Into audiobooks and sometimes even regular books.
 Mostly sci-fi and fantasy.